Matt-Esch/simpleCanvas.js/README.md

 ### Licence

 simpleCanvas is licensed under the **"Modified BSD" 3-clause licence**.
 Essentially this software is open source and free to use in commercial and non-commercial products.
-The 3-clause portion of the license ensures that the copyright notices are retained and that the names of contributors are not used for endorsement purposes without prior written consent.
+The 3-clause portion of the licence ensures that the copyright notices are retained and that the names of contributors are not used for endorsement purposes without prior written consent.
 The 3-clause BSD licence **is compatible with the GPL**.